sradiouy/UTRme/README.md

 1. source activate UTRme

-**Then you must make executable the configuration and UTRme scripts.**

-1. chmod +x utrme.py

-1. chmod +x utrme_configuration.py

-## How to configure UTRme run?
+## How to configure UTRme?

-UTRme needs a reference genome (sequence and annotation) (which can be obtained from http://tritrypdb.org/) and raw reads from a RNA-seq experiment.
+The only external files that UTRme need are, a reference genome (sequence and annotation files, which can be obtained from http://tritrypdb.org/) and raw reads from a RNA-seq experiment.
 UTRme can use RNA-seq data either sinlge-end or paired-end.

+Also, UTRme requires a configuration file to be executed, in which all the necessary parameters for its execution are established.
+There are two ways to create the configuration file: through a graphical interface or simply by creating a text file.

+Next, we will describe the parameters used by the program showing the graphical interface.
+The interface can be viewed in any browser.

 ### Required arguments: